keyboard-dev/starter-template-v3/docs/quickstart.md

 You will need to copy and paste this PAT in the next step.

-### Setup with Claude Desktop In Claude Desktop
+### Setup with Claude Desktop in Claude Desktop

-You will need to drag and drop the keyboard-mcp.dxt file found here: [dxt github release](https://github.com/keyboard-dev/keyboard-mcp/releases)
+Download the keyboard-mcp.dxt file found here: [dxt github release](https://github.com/keyboard-dev/keyboard-mcp/releases)

+Navigate to the Claude Desktop app Extensions page via the Claude settings page.

 ![](/img/desktop.png)

-Just Drag and drop and then click "install".
+Drag and drop the downloaded keyboard-mcp.dxt file and click "Install".

-Copy that PAT in the Claude UI.
+Copy the GitHub PAT generated in the previous step into the Claude UI.

-## Clone clone the approver App
+## Clone the Approver App

 ```
 # Clone the Keyboard Desktop App